awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 # DataSourceSummary<a name="API_DataSourceSummary"></a>

 Summary information for a Amazon Kendra data source\.
-Returned in a call to [DescribeDataSource](API_DescribeDataSource.md)\.
+Returned in a call to the `DescribeDataSource` operation\.

 ## Contents<a name="API_DataSourceSummary_Contents"></a>